btcrabb/CMRG-ct2mri/README.md

 ## Step 2: Generate Complete Volumes from NII Files

-Using the notebook nii2dcm.ipynb, generate dicom files corresponding to the complete CT axial volume.
+Using the notebook nii2dcm.ipynb, generate DICOM files corresponding to the complete CT axial volume.
+The input DICOMs used (in the dicoms folder above) contain patient, series, and study information; however, all of the pixel data, pixel spacing, locations, and other related data is replaced by the notebook.
+Any DICOM header containing unique patient information could be used for this step.
 The generated DICOM files are compatible with Osirix, which can be used to perform 3D multiplanar reconstruction (MPR) and prescribe the appropriate cardiac MRI planes necessary for cardiac modeling in CIM.

 Once the DICOMs are generated, load the files into Osirix as specified below.

 ## Step 3: Prescribe Cardiac Planes using Osirix

 * Note - If you are currently using Windows, you will be tempted to try a windows-compatible dicom viewer to perform MPR and save the necessary views.
 Don't do it.
-It is not worth it.
-Don't even think about virtual machines, EC2 instances running MacOS, etc. Speaking from experience, the easiest route is to simply find an available Mac and use Osirix/horos.
+Speaking from experience, the easiest route is to simply find an available Mac and use Osirix/horos.

 ### 3.1 3D MPR